-Among the most abundant spiders collected from New Mexico cotton during the 2003 growing season were the wolf spider, P. sternalis, crab spiders, sheetweb spiders, meshweb weavers, and ghost spiders.
+The most abundant spiders collected from New Mexico cotton during this study were wolf spiders (predominately P. sternalis), sheetweb spiders, crab spiders, ghost spiders, and meshweb weavers.
 Both wolf and ghost spiders are wandering spiders that actively hunt their prey; the former are typically active on the ground, although at least one species is often found on cotton plants at night, while the latter are usually active on foliage (Breene et al. 1993).
 The crab spiders are ambush predators most commonly found waiting for prey in flowers.
-As indicated by their common names both the sheetweb and meshweb spiders are web builders that feed on trapped prey.
+As indicated by their common names the sheetweb and meshweb spiders are web builders that feed on trapped prey.
 The common sheetweb spiders collected in this study all build their webs on or near ground level (Young and Edwards 1990).
 The meshweb weavers build their webs on the cotton plant (Breene et al. 1993).
-With the exception of the ghost spider, Hibana, all genera above have been reported to be predators of important pests of cotton (Breene et al. 1993).
+The long-jawed orb weaver, T. laboriosa, which was among the more common spiders found on plants during 2004, builds horizontal webs between rows in the cotton canopy and primarily captures insects flying upward (Richman et al. 1990, CSB, personal observations).
+All genera above have been reported to be predators of important pests of cotton (Breene et al. 1993).
 The biology and feeding behavior of these spiders needs to be examined to determine their potential benefit to cotton IPM in New Mexico.

-It is of interest to note that the domination of a few spider species in agricultural systems in New Mexico -as exemplified by alfalfa (Richman et al. 1990) and observed in this preliminary survey for cotton- and California seems typical for much of the Western United States.
+It is of interest to note that the domination of a few spider species in agricultural systems in New Mexico, as exemplified by alfalfa (Richman et al. 1990) and observed in this survey for cotton, seems typical for much of the Western United States.
 In the eastern half of the country more species and less dominance of a few species was common (Whitcomb et al. 1963; Whitcomb and Bell 1964).